 | Graphics | Branded overlays, logos, and lower thirds. |

-| B-Roll / Other | Background video, B-Roll footage, and any media that doesn't fit another role. |
+| B-Roll / Other | Background video, B-roll footage, and any media that doesn't fit another role. |

-How to change a file's visual role
+Change a file's visual role

-You can change a file's visual role from the project files menu or from the layer properties panel.
+Change a file's visual role from the project files menu or from the layer properties panel.

 - Find the Visual role setting and choose a role from the dropdown.